BA (Hons)

 Music Video:

 This module focuses on the convergent media form of music video which combines music and sound with visuals that are often creative, abstract, stylised and experimental.
-The core of music video is having an achievable idea that will complement and promote a musical artist’s work.
-Concepts of virality will be explored and the delivery mechanisms discussed will be understood to exist in the online domain.
+The core of a music video is having an achievable idea that will complement and promote a musical artist’s work.
+In line with this, concepts of virality, persona and artistic representation will be explored and the delivery mechanisms discussed will be understood to exist in online domain alongside more holistic stage performance and live applications.
 However, the historical nature of music video television will also be analysed to provide a cultural and industrial context.
-With this in mind, students should be able to reflect upon existing music video and the extent to which they are successful in their production.
-This module aims to give production students a practical and theoretical understanding of making music video as a partner industry for music production.
+Students should be able to reflect upon established music video practices and the extent to which they are successful in their own production.

 Live Performance Composition: